-- 1. Eligible employees shall submit a written request every six months by November 1 and May 1 annually. - 2.
-Vacation preferences shall be granted by classification seniority once the operational needs of the department, as determined by the Chief of Police, are met. - 3.
+1. Eligible employees shall submit a written request every six months prior to November 1 and prior to May 1 annually.

+- Vacation preferences shall be granted by classification seniority once the operational needs of the department, as determined by the Chief of Police, are met. - 3.
 The vacation preferences will be posted on the six-month schedules due out December 1 and June 1 (effective January 1 and July 1 respectively).

-Employees who fail to sign the preference posting by November 1 or May 1 may be granted available vacation slots on a first come, first served basis providing vacation requests of three (3) days or less shall be submitted in advance in writing.
-Vacations of more than three (3) days shall be requested in writing at least fourteen (14) days in advance in writing.
+Employees who fail to sign the preference posting prior to November 1 or prior to May 1 may be granted available vacation slots on a first come, first served basis providing vacation requests of three (3) days or less shall be submitted in advance in writing.
+Vacations of more than three (3) days shall be requested in writing at least fourteen (14) days in advance.
 Granting of vacation is discretionary and shall not be subject to the arbitration procedure.